 For the brand header, I opted for the sans-serif bold typeface, Bebas Neue.
 To ensure clarity and legibility of the body text in any design material, we chose a clean sans-serif font called Open Sans.

-Aslan Chai has always aimed for a simple style to set itself apart from competing brands.
+I always aimed for a simple style to set Aslan Chai apart from competing brands.
 I wanted to be environmentally friendly and offer a distinctive packaging choice, so I decided to use glass jars.
-However, as I started focusing more on online sales increased, I came to the conclusion that the packaging must serve the purpose.
-To reduce weight and keep shipping costs down and reduce weight, I chose a slim pouch was chosen that could also be shipped as an envelope.
+However, as I started focusing more on online sales, I realized that the packaging needed to be functional as well.
+To keep shipping costs down and reduce weight, I chose a slim pouch made out of recycled materials that could be shipped as an envelope.

-The website featured an online shop and provided information on the products.
-It was built for desktop first and later optimized for mobile use as well.
-Customers from both Canada and the US were able to shop in their own currency with location-based shipping fees.
+I created a website that included an online shop and provided details about Aslan Chai products.
+I designed the website to be desktop-first but later optimized it for mobile use as well.
+Customers from both Canada and the US were able to shop in their own currency and location-based shipping fees were applied.

 What I learned

 Designing a product requires extensive research, testing, and feedback to ensure that it meets the needs and expectations of the market.
 In my experience, even with the best intentions, the market may react differently than anticipated.
 That’s why it’s crucial to stay open-minded and adaptable throughout the process.
 For instance, I had to adjust the recipe many times before bringing to market after receiving feedback that it was too sweet 0r too spicy.